irishask/StatAnalisys_for_FB-Income_and_Absorption_Census/README.md

 "MAIN_Visualization_Census.py" is the MAIN file of the program.
 Run it.

-Read "Visualizasion_Census.pptx" presentation which describes the main points of the project.
+Please open my short presentation "Visualizasion_Census.pptx" which describes the main points of the project.